acecoen/ClashRoyaleDeckGenerator/README.md

 - requirements.txt: This is a plain text file that contains any libraries or frameworks that this project needs to run.
 On the other hand, here, the only external dependency is PyTest for testing.
 But as you grow the project—say, by adding a web framework like Flask—you’d attach that to this file so that others can install all dependencies easily.

-_**Design Choices and Thoughts**_

 **Synergy Dictionary**

 One of the design elements we have is our synergy dictionary, SYNERGY_DICT.
 We’ve defined a few similar cards like “Hog Rider” and “Giant” to complement the cards.
-This is, of course, an oversimplification of the actual synergy map of Clash Royale, but it shows how the logic could scale.
-On the other hand, if you like looking at cold data, you may scrape the previous aspect of how often different cards in the same card list of the strongest games in the game come with external data.
+This is an oversimplification of the actual synergy map of Clash Royale, but it shows how the logic could scale.

 **Randomness**

 After adding synergy cards to the deck, randomly select up to eight cards from the available card pool.
 Particularly, this means that although these types of cards provide a degree of variety, players may see certain archetypes repeating if a small dictionary is used or if synergy cards are not strong enough.
 One future improvement might be to track roles (e.g., building-targeting, anti-air, splash-damage) to keep the decks balanced.

 **Testing**

 We chose PyTest, as it is a a lightweight and powerful testing framework that integrates with Python pretty well.
 Our tests are quite simple, but they provide a solid baseline to check that the basic functionality still works as expected when the code changes.

 **How to Install and Run**

 Clone or download the repository from GitHub, making sure to include project.py, test_project.py, requirements.txt, and README.
 All of these (e.g., apples and oranges as well as md` itself) are located in the root directory.

 **Install Dependencies: Run**

 pip install -r requirements.txt